bloominstituteoftechnology/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token is used for authentication, which ties a user to a specific token.
+The token allows the user to access areas of the website that only the user is authorized to see.
+Without the token, the user would only be allowed to access places that do not require a token

 - [ ] What steps can you take in your web apps to keep your data secure?

+Making sure the token is located within the .env file, so that when the repo is pushed to GH, the token is not public knowledge

 - [ ] Describe how web servers work.

+A web server is where the data is housed for your website, the domain will point a user to this information and load the information in their browser.
+The domain is a unique identifier for this data point.
+These servers are connected to the WWW, which allows users to access the website globally

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+The following methods can be mapped to the CRUD acronym: .get, .push. delete, and .post

 ## Project Set Up